-If you sort the register by a descending order of date, the latest transaction will appear on the top of the register.
-If you sort the register by an ascending order of date, the latest transaction will appear at the bottom of the register.
+If you sort the register by descending order of date, the new transaction line will appear on the top of the register.

 To learn more how you can automate much of your transaction entry, see Tell me about updating transactions and balances from my financial institutions.

 The Check # field has several predefined transaction types; you can add customized types as well.
 To add a new type: